You Were Never Too Much: Reclaiming Your Voice After Trauma| Spiritual Friction

 Your voice was never too much.

-It may have just never felt safe enough to be heard.
+It may have simply never felt safe enough to be heard.

 Next